‘Residents’ are clinicians who are enrolled in a ‘Residency’ – a clinical training programme to help them achieve recognised Specialist status.

 Residents must carry out clinical research projects of their own, which undergo ethical approval, and publish papers in peer-reviewed journals.
 During and following the residency, the residents sit highly challenging examinations set by the appropriate European specialist college before they achieve recognised specialist status.
 This is in addition to regular appraisal during their residency.

-To ensure that they remain at the cutting edge of their specialty, all European specialists need to be undergo re-accreditation every 5 years for the rest of their career.
-Residents’ clinical work is supervised by existing European Recognised Specialists, regardless of how experienced they already are – this is a requirement of all residency programmes.
+To ensure that they remain at the cutting edge of their specialty, all European specialists undergo re-accreditation every 5 years for the rest of their career.
+Residents’ clinical work is supervised by existing European Recognised Specialists, regardless of how experienced they already are - this is a requirement of all residency programmes.
 All clinical cases in the hospital are discussed in twice daily ward rounds with residents, specialists and interns present.